ClickioTech/clickio_consent_sdk_flutter/README.md

 );
 ```

-✅ In this code, after successful initialization, the SDK will open the Consent Window, a transparent screen with a WebView containing the consent form.
+✅ After successful initialization, the SDK will open the consent dialog if it is required for the current user.

 ---